Maborak-Technologies-Inc/helm/docs/ZABBIX_ARGOCD_SETUP.md

 **Cause:** ArgoCD was installed without proper configuration for cluster-scoped resources.

-**Solution:** Reinstall ArgoCD with the correct configuration (see Step 1.3), or ensure the ConfigMap doesn't have `application.namespaces` set:
+**Solution:** Reinstall ArgoCD with the correct configuration (see Part 2.2.3), or ensure the ConfigMap doesn't have `application.namespaces` set:

 ```bash
 # Check if the key exists